codeque-co/codeque/README.md

   - check what SonarQube can measure
   - tool like rev-dep could be part of code-magic toolset
     - think how it could improve refactoring
+    - it should not only resolve imports, but references in code as well, so it would be more accurate (should resolve like stack trace)
+    - it helps with
+      - refactoring & finding all refactored views to test them
+      - saves a lot of time spent on manual references lookup
   - Feature: get all values of given property
     - eg. to assert unique test-ids across all files
   - Feature import-based search